 "I feel so much better about myself!" said no one ever after surfing through social media posts.
 Instead, carefully curated photos of friends, neighbors, acquaintances, and people with whom I have no real connection — all reveling in some perfect moment — only serve to make me feel less than.
 Less happy than them.
 Less successful.
 Less together.
 Less.
 Usually, I'll close Facebook or Instagram and wonder why I bother to surf through the feed at all, if it's only going to amplify my anxiety and self-doubt.
-Lately, I've been thinking that I can finally control how social media affects me, by simply choosing to take a break from it in 2019.
+Lately, I've been thinking that I can finally control how social media affects me, by simply choosing to take a break from it this year.

 In the past few months, I've already stopped logging on as frequently.
 I put an end to sharing my life on social media more than a year ago, when I lost a pregnancy.
 The few times I did open up, well-meaning comments from people I barely knew always ended up making me feel hurt and alone.
 "It wasn't meant to be," wrote one friend of a friend.
 "You are lucky to have a beautiful family already," said a former roommate of a friend I don't even talk to anymore.
 Why?
 Why was I allowing these individuals, who admittedly were only trying to help, into my world?
 I realized I needed to protect myself from comments like these and chose to cease sharing and only look at others' posts.